CdMRA Event

 There are three easy ways to report a code violation:

-2. Log on to the city’s website
+2. Use the city’s Quest System available on the city’s website

-Update: How to track your reported Code Violation
+How to track your reported Code Violation

 Code Enforcement Outreach Programs

 Code Enforcement officers are reaching out to residents and Homeowner Association Boards in the hopes of meeting on a quarterly basis to highlight and identify problem areas that need addressing.
-CdMRA intends to include Code Enforcement officials at our Board meetings on a regular basis.
 We encourage those of you in Homeowner Associations to talk to your Boards about inviting them to speak as well.
-Every step we take in addressing these issues improves the quality and safety of our community.
-For more information about Code Enforcement, including how to contact them, click here
+Code Enforcement Staff phone and emails here.